Approved for both letter and S/U grading. May be repeated.

 Critiques and explores various theoretical frameworks used to explain Latina/Latino academic achievement.
 Examines curricular and instructional issues by investigating how different school systems have implemented schooling for Latina/Latino students.
 Develops critical understanding of the role of education within the Latina/Latino community.
 Same as LLS 449.
 3 undergraduate hours.
 2 or 4 graduate hours.

 Course is the first of two, 3-hour science methods courses in the elementary education program, which will examine elementary science content, learning theory, and the teaching of science in the elementary school.
-2 or 3 undergraduate hours.
-2 or 3 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.

 Course is the second of two 3-hour science methods courses in the elementary education program.
 Focus on in-depth understanding of inquiry science teaching.
 Coursework is integrated with field assignments in schools.
 Topics include curriculum materials; literacy instruction in science; children's "thinking" about science; differentiated instruction; assessment; incorporating technology.
-2 or 3 undergraduate hours.
-2 or 3 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: CI 450; admission to the Elementary Teacher Education Program.

 This course continues the application of methods and content knowledge from CI 448 and will use an inquiry approach to study classrooms and school communities.
 Students will learn about teacher action research and begin planning an implement classroom inquiry in their teaching, first as a small pilot project and then a more extensive study connected with EdTPA assignments.
 The continuing themes of active citizenship, diversity, equity, and professional practices will guide learning and action research planning.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.

-Basic principles, techniques, and materials for the emergent literacy classroom.
+Basic principles, techniques, and materials for the emergent literacy in infancy through preschool.
 Emphasizes linguistic and cultural factors in culturally diverse settings.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: EPSY 236; admission to the Early Childhood Teacher Education Program.
-Concurrent enrollment in CI 420.
+Prerequisite: Admission to the Early Childhood Teacher Education Program.

 Emphasizes developmentally appropriate practices for the teaching of reading and writing in grades K-2.
-2 undergraduate hours.
-2 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: CI 465.
-Requires concurrent enrollment in EDPR 432.

 Examines literature written for children and youth and the uses of literature in the school curriculum.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both CI 467 and LIS 403.
 Prerequisite: One college course in literature; admission to a teacher educator preparation program.

-Examines literature written for children ages birth-eight years, extensive reading and analysis of literature in all genres and formats; evaluations of literature in relation to cognitive and linguistic development, emergent literacy, linguistic and cultural diversity, and family and school literacy; reviews and applies theories about the functions of literature.
-2 undergraduate hours.
-2 graduate hours.
-Prerequisite: One college course in literature; admission to the Early Childhood Teacher Education Program.
+Examines literature written for children ages birth-eight years; includes extensive reading and analysis of literature in all genres and formats and evaluation of literature in relation to cognitive and linguistic development, emergent literacy, linguistic and cultural diversity, and family and school literacy; reviews and applies theories about the functions and applications of literature.
+3 undergraduate hours.
+3 graduate hours.
+Prerequisite: One college course in literature; admission to the Early Childhood Teacher Education Program or the Early Childhood Professional Education concentration.

 Emphasizes reading comprehension and reading to learn in content fields in grades K-8.
 Includes focus on teaching reading to students from diverse cultural and linguistic backgrounds, including dialect speakers and English learners.
 3 undergraduate hours.
 4 graduate hours.